Something a little bit different for the blog, I decided to share 10 things I am grateful for.

 I’ve found that these are the people who have taught me the most about myself and have allowed me to reflect and grow.
 You don’t need to settle for a shit friend or a guy who isn’t treating you right.
 You deserve more.

-Dropping toxic or people who are not benefitting your life is one of the best things you can do.
-I might have a smaller friendship circle now, but they’re a circle I can rely on through and through.
+Dropping toxic people who are not benefitting your life is one of the best things you can do.
+I might have a smaller friendship circle now, but they’re a circle I can rely on.
 Having one genuine friend counts for more than 10 bad friends.

 5. My willingness to learn and improve

 So many people just settle.
 If that’s what they want from life, that’s perfectly fine, but I’m somebody with aspirations, goals and dreams.

 I’m grateful that I’m willing to learn.
 Having an open mind and always feeling like there’s more to know will do you so many favours in life.
 Nobody is a complete book, so soaking up as much knowledge as you can will never be a bad thing.

 I’m willing to take criticism and grow from it.
 I’m willing to take extra time out of my day to learn something new.
 For this, I’m grateful because I hope this will allow me to achieve everything I want in life.